usgrant4/aks-api-demo/README.md

 **Note on Production Deployment Controls:**

-This demo uses a simplified deployment workflow suitable for individual projects and demonstrations.
  In a production enterprise environment, you would typically add:

 - **Pull Request Requirements**: Require PRs for merging to `main` branch (via branch protection rules)
 - **Code Review Approvals**: Require 1+ reviewer approvals before merge (GitHub Free supports this)